On the renormalized volume of tubes over polarized K\"ahler-Einstein manifolds: Strictly pseudoconvex domains

 Let $\Omega$ be a bounded strictly pseudoconvex domain in an $(n+1)$-dimensional complex manifold $X$.
 If $X$ is the complex Euclidean space, $\Omega$ has a complete K\"{a}hler-Einstein metric with negative Einstein constant~\cite[Corollary 4.5]{Cheng-Yau80}.
 For a general $X$, a necessary and sufficient condition for the existence of such a metric is obtained by van Coevering.

 \begin{theorem}[{\cite[Theorem 3.1 and Proposition 3.2]{vanCoevering12}}] The domain $\Omega$ has a complete K\"{a}hler-Einstein metric $\omega_{+}$ with Einstein constant $- (n + 2)$ if and only if $K_{\Omega}$ has a Hermitian metric with positive curvature.
-Moreover, such a metric is unique and invariant under biholomorphisms. \end{theorem}
+Moreover, such a K\"{a}hler-Einstein metric is unique and invariant under biholomorphisms. \end{theorem}

 For $X = \mathbb{C}^{n+1}$, this metric has a global K\"{a}hler potential of the form $- \log (- \rho)$, where $\rho$ is a defining function of $\Omega$.
 This fact does not hold if, for example, $\Omega$ contains a compact analytic set with positive dimension.
 However, there exists such a K\"{a}hler potential near the boundary under an assumption for $K_{\Omega}$.